WEWS-TV: Syndicated and network

 WEWS carried the 90-minute ABC premiere of The Edge of Night on December 1, 1975.
-On December 3, it started Edge at 10:00 a.m. on a one-day delay, and then later pushed up to 10:30 to make way for the national syndication of the talk show Donahue.
+On December 3, it started Edge at 10 a.m. on a one-day delay, and then later pushed up to 10:30 to make way for the national syndication of the talk show Donahue.
 Edge was dropped in April 1977 when ABC expanded All My Children to one hour and revised the daytime lineup.

 In 1969, the station gained some national attention for airing only the first half of Turn-On, because they stated it did not return to the show after the first commercial break, which guest host Tim Conway said was after "15 minutes" but the station claimed had happened after 10 minutes.
 The rest of the time slot was the emergency procedure, a black screen with live organ music that had not been used in over 20 years.
 The station's spokesman claimed that the station's switchboard was "lit up" with protest calls, and general manager Donald Perris derided Turn-On as being "in excessive poor taste."
-The station sent Perris sent to ABC president Elton Rule an angry telegram: "If your naughty little boys have to write dirty words on the walls, please don't use our walls.
+Perris sent to ABC president Elton Rule an angry telegram: "If your naughty little boys have to write dirty words on the walls, please don't use our walls.
 Turn-On is turned off, as far as WEWS is concerned."

 In 2004, all the Scripps-owned ABC stations preempted a showing of Saving Private Ryan.

 On May 23, 2010, WEWS-TV's broadcast of the series finale of Lost was almost completely interrupted and rendered unwatchable by a number of technical difficulties with the station's digital signal.
 This caused numerous viewer complaints, leading the station to issue numerous apologies both on-air and on its website.

 From the mid-1980s until 2011, WEWS was the Cleveland outlet for popular syndicated programs such as The Oprah Winfrey Show, Wheel of Fortune, Jeopardy!, and Live with Regis and Kathie Lee/Kelly, and throughout that time frame, there was little change in the daytime lineup, as those programs consistently drew good ratings.